 Each student is required to prepare and deliver three oral presentations over the course of the semester.
 The first presentation is a 60-90 second "elevator speech" that will be given on February 22.
 The purpose of an elevator speech is to succinctly and effectively communicate something about yourself or describe something you care about.
 The other two presentations are ~15-minute oral seminars focused on a wildlife biology or conservation topic.
 The first 15-minute seminar requires a Powerpoint presentation and should be prepared for an audience of your peers (i.e., fellow wildlife biologists).
 The second 15-minute seminar will be given without Powerpoint and should be prepared for a "lay" audience who lack technical training in wildlife biology.
-Each student will also be required to submit short (1-2 page) evaluations of their own seminar presentations of other students during class.
+Each student will also be required to submit short (1-2 page) evaluations of their own seminar presentations after reviewing them on video.
+Additionally, students will evaluate the seminar presentations of other students during class.
 A separate "course requirements" document will be provided to you that sets forth these expectations in detail and provides guidance for preparing presentations.